WandiParis/EasyAdminPlusBundle/doc/chapter-3.md

 When submitting the form, files on the current domain are backuped and erased with your changes.

-Message is addedd  in `session flashbag` and translations cache dir (`kernel.cache_dir`) is cleared for production use before forwarding on GET.
+Message is added  in `session flashbag` and translations cache dir (`kernel.cache_dir`) is cleared for production use before forwarding on GET.

 ----------